This statement relates to actions and activities during the financial year 1 April 2021 to 31 March 2022

 PSAA is responsible for discharging the functions of an appointing person specified by the Secretary of State for Housing Communities and Local Government under the Local Audit (Appointing Person) Regulations 2015, including (but not limited to):

-PSAA is a small company with a Board of five non-executive directors and eleven staff.
+PSAA is a small company with a Board of five non-executive directors and twelve staff.
 The key elements of its supply chains are contracts for audit services with audit firms, and service level agreements with the Local Government Association for business services.

 For more information on our activities, please see the about us page of our website.